 I love the holidays.
-I’m one of those people who cranks up the Christmas music, bakes cookies, and does all that general cheeriness business that irritates the hell out of some people.
+I’m one of those people who cranks up the Christmas music, bakes cookies, and does all that general cheeriness business that irritates some people.
 I don’t care — I’m a loud-n-proud Christmas dork.
 I do draw the line at egg nog, though… yuck!
 Another part of the holidays that I don’t really look forward to is wrapping holiday gifts.
 It’s not that I don’t enjoy the act of creating pretty presents — my cats just don’t always make it easy for me to create those pretty presents.
 Plus, I live in a small apartment, so surfaces are hard to come by.
 In other words, the cats are at the ready with “helping paws” no matter where I choose to spread my supplies.

 I just finished wrapping and boxing gifts for my family in Florida, and, as expected, Cosmo and Phoebe were busy little elves.
 Here are five ways they hindered my holiday gift-wrapping efforts.
 I’m sure you can relate.

 It’s no secret that cats like to lie on top on “stuff.”
 This includes anything from stacks of paper to a tiny Post-it Note.
 It makes total sense that they’d be all over a layer of paper spread across the floor.
 I swear Cosmo galloped to the wrapping paper the second he heard the crinkling of its unrolling.
 Then he immediately found a spot to settle.
 Where was that spot?
 Right where I needed to be, naturally.
 Of course I removed him, but he immediately returned.
 There must be some scientific law that explains that attraction.
 If you find it, let me know.